shishir-dey/stm32-sdmmc-fatfs-wav/README.md

 # stm32-sdmmc-fatfs-wav
-A sample project to demonstrate file handling on SD card, on microcontrollers.
-Stack: STM32 + SDMMC + FatFs
+A sample project to demonstrate file handling on microcontrollers with SD cards.
+Stack: STM32 + SDMMC with DMA + FatFs